Accounting (ACCT)

 This course provides an overview of the unique accounting and financial reporting for governmental and not for profit organizations.
 In addition, the course examines non-financial performance measures utilized to determine accomplishment of missional objectives.

-ACCT 4899 Capstone: Accounting Theory and Problems (5 Credits)
+ACCT 4899 Capstone: Accounting Theory and Accounting Data Analytics (5 Credits)

 ACCT 4900 Independent Study - Accounting (1-5 Credit)